ibm-apiconnect/backstage/README.md

 # API Connect Backstage Plugin

-## Installing and using the API Connect Backstage Plugin technical preview
+## Installing and using the API Connect Backstage Plugin

 Getting the API Connect plugin - clone this repository.